MateuszPalczynski/ecommerce-chatbot-platform/README.md

    - Exchanges the authorization code with Google for an access token and user profile.
    - Saves/updates the user info and provider token in its own database.
    - Generates a new, internal JWT (or session) for the user.
-7. **React Client:** The server sends this internal JWT back to the React client, which stores it (e.g., in localStorage or a cookie) to authenticate future API requests.
+7. **React Client:** The server sends this internal JWT back to the React client, which stores it (e.g., in localStorage) to authenticate future API requests.

 **Security Notes:**